Northernmost Exposure: Norway’s Knivskjellodden

 Reindeer outnumber people

-North Cape is the main reason why tourists venture to Norway’s remote northern wilderness, which stretches out above its neighbours Sweden and Finland and shares a western border with Russia.
+North Cape is the main reason why tourists venture to Norway’s remote northern wilderness, which stretches out above its neighbors Sweden and Finland and shares a western border with Russia.

 Here the reindeer outnumber people and bring the traffic (our bus) to a standstill.